isaacfungg/obsidian/coding/AWS/Complete Study/Study Guide.md

 `Elastic Block Storage (EBS`
 * Block storage
 * Most compatible with EC2 instances
+* Can be attached to multiple instances, but only one at a time

 `Elastic File System (EFS)`
 * File storage
 * Useful when multiple users need access to the same drive
+* Automatically grows or shrinks based on usage

 `Simple Storage Service (S3)`
 * Object storage